fruitsamples/TableSearch/ReadMe.txt

 Changes from Previous Versions
+1.5 - Upgraded project to build with the iOS 4 SDK.
 1.4 - Fixed problem with saving state during low memory warnings.
 1.3 - Updated UISearchBar and UISearchDisplayController as nib objects.
 1.2 - Upgraded to use UISearchDisplayController and iPhone OS 3.0.